mcuntz/ncvue/CONTRIBUTING.rst

 Did you find a bug?
 -------------------

-* Ensure that the bug was not already reported under Github issue_.
+* Ensure that the bug was not already reported under issue_.
-* If the bug was not already reported, open a new issue_. with a clear description of the problem and if possible with a minimal working example_.
+* If the bug was not already reported, open a new issue_ with a clear description of the problem and if possible with a minimal `working example`_.
 * please add the version number to the issue:

 .. code-block:: python